Home

 Multilayer perceptron

 In the previous examples our weights matrix had 729 tunable parameters (27 x 27), and in this section we use a multilayer perceptron with over an order of magnitude more.
 Each character is represented by a 5D embedding, and next characters are predicted from 3 characters of context.
-This steps up the contextual awareness of the model, and means a 15-dimensional vector is fed into the neutral network in order to get a next character prediction.
-The hidden layer consists of a 15x300 weights matrix (plus the bias) which means this layer 'eats' a 15-dimensional vector and spits out a 300-dimensional vector.
+This steps up the contextual awareness of the model, and means a 15-dimensional vector is fed into the neutral network (15 x 3, flattened) in order to get a next character prediction.
+The hidden layer consists of a 15 x 300 weights matrix plus bias without a non-linear activation function, which means this layer 'eats' a 15-dimensional vector and spits out a 300-dimensional vector.
 The output layer projects this down into 27 dimensions which is used to predict a probability distribution over the character set.

-Our MLP has 13,062 parameters in total and JAX makes tracking gradients and optimising the loss the loss over 228,146 examples of names simultaneously light work on my MacBook (although I had to pin my jax version in order for it to run on Apple Silicon).
-The contextual awareness of the model has increased, along with its ability to learn non-linear relationships between inputs.
-However, its outputs still aren't very good: our 'make more' machine makes things (e.g. names) which are still quite different form examples it has been trained on.
+Our MLP has 13,062 parameters in total and JAX makes tracking gradients and optimising the loss the loss over 228,146 examples of names light work on my MacBook.
+The contextual awareness of the model has increased, but its outputs still aren't very good: our 'make more' machine makes things (such as names) which are still quite different form examples it has been trained on.

 import flax